rhshah/IMPACT-Pipeline/source/subscripts.rst

 		--outdir|o                       S Path where all the output files will be written (optional) default:current working directory

-Filter Indels from PINDEL before genotyping
+Filter indels from PINDEL before genotyping
 ===========================================

 **usage: dmp_filter_pindel.py [options]**